Native

 dough, turn over and fry on the other side until golden.

 Serve hot.
-Try brushing on honey, or making into an Indian Taco.
+Try brushing on honey, or making into a Native American Taco.

 For Buttermilk Fry Bread